Korchy/blender_watermark_plus/README.md

 Special thanks
 -
-Many thanks to <a href="http://dezigner.tilda.ws/">Yuriy Tudgin</a> for node tress setups and demonstration workflow process.
+Many thanks to <a href="http://dezigner.tilda.ws/">Yuriy Tudgin</a> for node tree setups and demonstration workflow process.

 Version history
 -